blakepyewpro/alien_invasion/README.md

 # alien_invasion

-a simple arcade shooter made using pygame.
+A simple arcade shooter made using pygame.

 ## Outline